Article by Maggie Slepian - Backpacker, trail runner, climber, and mountain biker

 Canyonlands National Park is divided into four districts: the Needles, Island in the Sky, the Maze, and the Canyonland Rivers District.
-Each section has its own terrain, trails, and awe-inspiring scenery—and it’s all so varied you’ll find it hard to believe you’re in the same national park.
+Each section has its own terrain, trails, and awe-inspiring scenery—and it’s all so unique you’ll find it hard to believe you’re not doing the best Grand Canyon hikes.

 Head to the Needles District for iconic hiking trails